HahnAlexandra/Plasticity_Acartia_hudsonica/README.md

 Plasticity_Acartia_main_figures.R is used to produce the main figures, it requires data.csv and temperature.csv

 Plasticity_Acartia_stats.R is used to produce the main statistics and statistic for individual plots, it requires data.csv

+Plasticity_Acartia_supplemental_figures.R is used to produce the supplemental figures, it requires data.csv and temp_r.csv